 Like the Johnson-Cook formulation, the power-law breakdown model is also rate-dependent.
-Again, a multiplicative decomposition between rate-independent and dependent hardening contributions.
-In this case, however, the functional form is derived from the analysis of Frost and Ashby [8] in which power-law relationships like those of the Johnson-Cook and cease to appropriately capture the physical response.
-The form used here is similar to the expression used by Brown and Bammann [9] and is written as, with $\tilde{\sigma}y(\bar{\varepsilon}^p)$ being the user supplied rate independent expression, g is a model parameter related to the activation energy in going from climb to glide-controlled deformation, and m dictates the strength of the dependence.
+Again, a multiplicative decomposition is assumed between isotropic hardening and the corresponding rate-dependence dependent.
+In this case, however, the functional form is derived from the analysis of Frost and Ashby [11] in which power-law relationships like those of the Johnson-Cook model cease to appropriately capture the physical response.
+The form used here is similar to the expression used by Brown and Bammann [12] and is written as, with $\tilde{\sigma}y(\bar{\varepsilon}^p)$ being the user supplied rate independent expression, g is a model parameter related to the activation energy required to transition from climb to glide-controlled deformation, and m dictates the strength of the dependence.